-Well, not a hero exactly, but the show is named after him, and the Seinfeld formula is mainly interested in Jerry’s arc throughout the episode.
+Well, not a hero exactly, but the show is named after him, and the Seinfeld sitcom formula is mainly interested in Jerry’s arc throughout the episode.
 The is what the Seinfeld writers focused on.

-There may be two or three different subplots in each episode, but they are just funny ideas that work — and their place in the Seinfeld formula is less rigid.
+There may be two or three different subplots in each episode, but they are just funny ideas that work — and their place in the Seinfeld script formula is far less rigid.

 “I’d like to say it worked organically or it worked from going backwards, but... it never really happened the same way twice.
 A couple of times, I would think that I had it down pat, like in the episode with Teri Hatcher, "The Implant."
 I had stories, but I also started off with four or five really great scenes.
 They had nothing to do with each other, but I knew they would make great scenes, so I started finding a way of mating them together.
 That episode came out great, so I thought that that was the way I would always do it.
 It never worked that way again.
 The process of that was pretty much a struggle every time."